doitintl/bigquery-grafana/README.md

 5. ORDER BY option

 Note: If your processing location is not the Default US one set your location from the processing Location drop-down at the top right bottom of the query builder

+6. The Query Panel has a toggle button to enable or disable cache on the query level.

+7. The time for which the query results are cached can be changed on the query level by entering the required duration in the ‘Cache Duration (in Minutes)’ field.
+The default   cache duration of 24 hours is used if this field is left blank.

 ### Troubleshooting